- About

 At the end of one academic year, graduates from both programs will earn a Master of Engineering degree, but the focus and requirements of the programs are different:

-Q: Can I apply to both the Ithaca-based and NYC-based M.Eng programs at the same time?
+Q: Can I apply to both the Ithaca-based Cornell University CS M.Eng and NYC-based Cornell Tech CS M.Eng programs at the same time?

 Q: I am an MEng student in another field at Cornell.
 Can I transfer to the CS MEng Program?

-The CS MEng Program is an intensive two semester program and in order to complete the degree requirments in the two semesters, students need to be adequately prepared prior to starting.
+The CS MEng Program is an intensive two-semester program and in order to complete the degree requirements in the two semesters, students need to be adequately prepared prior to starting.
 The admissions committee will not admit students who are not prepared for the required courses.

-It is difficult to evaluate credentials which are not in the form of college transcripts, but we recognize that some people have been able to successfully work as programmers etc. through self teaching and MOOCs.
-In order to include these non-documented skills into your application, we recommend that you consider taking the following steps;
+It is difficult to evaluate credentials that are not in the form of college transcripts, but we recognize that some people have been able to successfully work as programmers, etc. through self-teaching and MOOCs.
+In order to include these non-documented skills in your application, we recommend that you consider taking the following steps;

-- Review the pre-requisite courses and their course content to determine if you can complete the work required of those courses.
+• Review the pre-requisite courses and their course content to determine if you can complete the work required for those courses.
 If you are not able to confidently say that you would be able to complete these courses successfully, you should take equivalent courses before you apply.

-- Provide letters of recommendation from professionals who are aware of and can attest to your skills, knowledge and background as it is relevent to being prepared for our Master's level courses.
+• Provide letters of recommendation from professionals who are aware of and can attest to your skills, knowledge, and background as it is relevant to being prepared for our Master's level courses.